freedomofpress/securedrop-docs/docs/admin/maintenance/bios_server.rst

 BIOS updates on the servers
 ===========================

-Below are the steps for updating the BIOS on the *Application* and *Monitor Servers*.
+Below are the steps for updating the BIOS on the Application and Monitor Servers.
 We provide instructions for Intel and ASUS NUC devices, in accordance with :ref:`our hardware recommendations <Hardware Recommendations>`.
-You should also update the BIOS on other computers such as the *Admin Workstation,* but those instructions will vary depending on the manufacturer and model of your device.
+You should also update the BIOS on other computers such as the Admin Workstation, but those instructions will vary depending on the manufacturer and model of your device.

 What you need